MirandaJanell/MidnightMovieKnights/_posts/2014-08-16-033-The-Truman-Show.md

 ---
 layout:     episode
-title:      033 - The Truman Show
+title:      033 - The Kitteh (Truman) Show
 subtitle:   The Cat bears all
 categories: podcast
 date:       2014-08-16 22:30:00